 I just wanted to do a quick post of a beginners guide on how to mine Ravencoin.
 Ravencoin has a great community with a lot of helpful people.
 You can mine Ravencoin on a standard PC with a single video card, or a specialized mining rig.
 I am currently doing both so I will run through both of my setups below.
 If you would like more info on the Ravencoin project you can find it at ravencoin.org

 Disclaimer: This article is not financial advice, or instructions on how you should do anything, it is for entertainment purposes only.
-This site also uses affiliate links.
-This means I may make a small amount of money at no cost to you if you buy something after clicking a link on this site.

 These are the 3 basic steps to mine Ravencoin.
 (These steps also pertain to other coins you might mine)